Irul (film): Production

 Naseef Yusuf Izuddin worked as an assistant director in Bollywood films such as Kai Po Che!, Happy New Year, Raees, Newton, and Tumbbad.
 In September 2020, Naseef announced his directorial debut with a Malayalam film with Fahadh Faasil, Soubin Shahir and Darshana Rajendran titled as Irul with Plan J Studios, which earlier produced Thanneer Mathan Dinangal had bankrolled the film jointly with Anto Joseph Film Company.
 It is said to be a "riveting thriller" film only featuring three pivotal characters.
 The shooting of the film took place at Kuttikkanam on 16 September 2020.
 It is said to be a 30-days straight shoot within a single schedule, with most of the film being set indoors and was shot adhering to the COVID-19 safety protocols.
-Faasil's second film to be shot during the COVID-19 lockdown; the team had completed production on 20 October 2020.
+Fahadh's second film to be shot during the COVID-19 lockdown; the team had completed production on 20 October 2020.

 Marketing and release

 The trailer for the film was released by Netflix India on 18 March 2021, highlighting the film's scheduled release through Netflix on 2 April 2021.

+It is also available in Hindi & Marathi language dubbed versions currently streaming on Ultra Play & Ultra Jhakaas app respectively.
+Telugu version named as "Aparadhi" is currently streaming on "Aha" OTT platform.